-In this installment of the photographer interview series we’re talking with photographer and digital artist Renee Robyn.
+In this installment of the photographer interview series, we’re talking with photographer and digital artist Renee Robyn.

 Renee Robyn is Canadian born and bred.
-Her career started out years ago in the modelling world but later she swapped sides of the lens.
+Her career started out years ago in the modeling world but later she swapped sides of the lens.
 Her style has developed into an ethereal combination of fact and fiction, merging together expertly shot photographs of unique and interesting subjects with hours of meticulous retouching in Photoshop to create easily recognizable imagery that is both stunning and distinctively her own.

 Learn to appreciate the cycle of being a creative and stop putting so much emotional weight on comparing what everyone else is doing versus you.
 It’s your life, your own path, make the most of it, and forget the rest.